0davenj/fabric/patterns/policy_assessment/system.md

 8. **Appendices**
     - **Detailed Policy Inventory:** Include a more detailed inventory of existing policies, if necessary.
     - **Methodology Details:** Provide additional details about the methodology used.
-    - **Supporting Documents:** Attach any relevant supporting documents, such as compliance reports or stakeholder interview summaries.
+    - **Supporting Reasoning:** Provide any relevant supporting frameworks or links to their documents.

 ### Tips for Creating an Effective Report
 1. **Clarity and Conciseness:** Use clear and concise language.
 Avoid jargon and complex sentences.
 2. **Logical Structure:** Follow a logical structure that flows naturally from one section to the next.
 3. **Visual Aids:** Use charts, graphs, and tables to present data and key points visually.
 4. **Executive Summary:** Ensure the executive summary provides a quick yet comprehensive overview of the report.
-5. **Stakeholder Engagement:** Highlight stakeholder engagement and feedback prominently to show inclusivity and thoroughness.
-6. **Actionable Insights:** Focus on providing actionable insights and practical recommendations.
+5. **Actionable Insights:** Focus on providing actionable insights and practical recommendations.

 **INPUT:**